 Before analyzing raw ping data, check to make sure there isn't already a derived dataset made for your purpose.
 If you do need to work with raw ping data, be aware that the volume of data can be high.
 Try to limit the size of your data by controlling the date range, and start off using a sample.

-The main ping contains most of the measurements used to track performance and health of Firefox in the wild.
+The main ping includes most of the measurements that track the performance and health of Firefox in the wild.
 This ping includes histograms, scalars, and events.

 clients_daily table is intended as the first stop for asking questions